 Raptor Attack: Velociraptor appears in the first game, and it's scaly.
 A scaly Deinonychus and Utahraptor and feathered Velociraptor appear in ZT2.

 To both the animals and the guests.
 It's possible to sic lions and other predators on your prey animals or guests.
-There is even a nice animation for the T-rex when it attacks a man.
-It tosses him into the air and shallows him alive.
+There is even a nice animation for the T. rex when it attacks a man.
+It tosses him into the air and swallows him alive.

 You can also pick up your guests and put them in a tank, where they will drown if you block the way out.